 The project began in June 2016 when they selected just 10 of their pictures to have the first set of professionally printed cards 7 x 5 produced and individually placed in polythene envelopes, perfect for charity shops to sell.
 After the first 1000 were printed, they were delighted with the quality, and they eagerly began the project in August 2016

-They donated 400 cards to our Head Office so that they could be placed in the charity shops in the North West and trust that they would raise a good revenue.
+They donated 400 cards to our Head Office so that they could be placed in the Roy Castle Lung Cancer Foundation charity shops in the North West to raise money for lung cancer research and support.

 Did you know that you can turn anything you love doing into a brilliant fundraising idea?Read More

 The cards were so well received that by the end of September they had to produce a further 1000 cards.
 Also, Mike added a further product, specially designed bookmarks.
 They sold the cards and bookmarks to their friends, through craft fairs and table top exhibits and of course at cancer related events.
 As you may imagine, they were delighted to raise over £1600.00 in the 4 months until Christmas